mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 # $resource

-We won&#8217;t cover the whole API of `$resource` but we will look at how we can implement our model (**not** view model) with it.
+We won’t cover the whole API of `$resource` but we will look at how we can implement our model (**not** view model) with it.
 First of all, lets suppose we have a nice RESTful API for creating, retrieving, updating and deleting users:

 {{< highlight text >}}POST   /users
 POST   /users/:id # We won't use PUT, but we can